nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 ### Step 10: Installing the X environment and Gnome

+Almost there, now all that is missing is the DE and WM.
+Firstly, install the X enviroment.
+You can do it running the command ```pacman -Syu xorg```.

+Now install Gnome, with the command ```pacman -Syu gnome```.
+The Gnome package contains gdm, so you don't have to worry about it.

+After it finishes installing, create symlinks for the service to start up automatically.
+This can be done with the command ```systemctl enable gdm.service```.

+I also recommend enabling NetworkManager, since it might be disabled by default, otherwise you will not have networking.
+This can be done with the command ```systemctl enable NetworkManager.service```.

+### Step 11: Finishing up

 ## Special Thanks

  - [Arch Linux](https://archlinux.org/), for their amazing, lightweight and flexible Linux distribution.